phipsgabler/probability-ir/README.md

-# Single static sampling form
+# "Single static sampling form"

 As far as I see it, the lowest common denominator of all PPLs consists of